 Context.
 Barium (Ba) stars are dwarf and giant stars enriched in elements heavier than iron produced by the slow neutron-capture process (s process).
-They belong to binary systems where the primary star evolved through the asymptotic giant branch (AGB) phase, during which it produced the s-process elements and transferred them onto the secondary, now observed as a Ba star.
+These stars belong to binary systems in which the primary star evolved through the asymptotic giant branch (AGB) phase.
+During this phase the primary star produced s-process elements and transferred them onto the secondary, which is now observed as a Ba star.